 These filtering types are all applied in the chart editor, meaning they are preserved for everyone that views the charts.
 The dataset filters can also be exposed to visitors so that everyone can filter based on the filters you make available.
 Exposed filters are changing data only for the current viewer.

 Entire dashboards can be filtered as well.
 If charts share the same fields, Chartbrew will recognize them and will be able to filter the data from the dashboard view.
 You can see the screenshot below for an example:

 Chartbrew keeps your data updated

-A dashboards needs to show up-to-date data and the main use-case for Chartbrew is for the platform itself to take care of that.
+A dashboard needs to show up-to-date data and the main use case for Chartbrew is for the platform itself to take care of that.
 To enable an updated schedule it is just a matter of adjusting this in the chart settings.